radioactivity

 Note that an alpha particle is the same as the nucleus of a Helium atom (2 protons and 2 neutrons).

-Thus we can write symbol or symbol in the equation.
+Thus we can write or in the equation.

 Alpha-decay occurs in very heavy elements, for example, Uranium and Radium.